 - 2 ½” insulating refractory firebrick in walls and bottom; 3” firebrick lid

 - Sloped switch box for easy operation of the digital controller

 - Lock-in lid support

 - Tapered peephole with plug for a wide view

-The Fusion-7 can now ship by UPS.
+The Fusion-7 ships by UPS/FedEx.
 Enjoy lower shipping cost and faster service.
 Specially designed cartons and foam padding assure that the kiln will arrive safely.

 Have something good to say about the Fusion7?
 Tell Us